DenNazarenko/event-sourcing-cqrs-practice/readme.md

 ### Event sourcing

-It's learing project for practicing building systems based on even sourcing approuch
+It's a learning project for practicing of building systems based on Even Sourcing and CQRS